-Place the child’s foot on a piece of paper.
-It is best that they are wearing the socks they will usually wear while wearing slippers.
+Place the child's foot on a piece of paper.
+They should be wearing the socks they will usually wear while wearing slippers.
 Mark the distance between the heel and the end of the longest toe.
-Make sure the child’s toes are full stretched; it is best if they are standing up while you do the measuring.
-Now measure the distance between the two markings and add approx. 0.5cm (the width of an adult’s finger) so that the slippers will fit perfectly.
+Make sure the child's toes are stretched it is best if they stand up while you do the measuring.
+Now measure the distance between the two markings and add approx. 0.5cm (the width of an adult's finger) so the slippers will fit perfectly.

 Look up the length of your child’s foot in the table and find the correct size.

 Example: length 17cm = size 25–26EU (GB 8)